Improved Contact Graph Routing in Delay Tolerant Networks with Capacity and Buffer Constraints: Proposed global capacity and buffer management solution

 \subsubsection{Buffer management}

-We introduce forecast buffer tables as a key component of our solution.
-These tables track buffer occupancy status for each node over time.
-Similarly to the \gls{cp}, all route-computing entities share these tables.
-These tables then guide temporary modifications to both the \gls{cp} and allowed edges.

-Each node has a maximum buffer capacity $B_\text{max}$, with overflow occurring beyond this limit.
+We assume that each node has a maximum buffer capacity $B_\text{max}$, with overflow occurring beyond this limit.
 Our buffer management solution applies temporary and bundle-specific \gls{cp} modifications.
 Edge pruning follows the same temporary and bundle-specific pattern.
 These modifications remain local to the computing node and apply only during individual route searches.

-\textbf{Forecast buffer tables.} Once a route is selected, the buffer tables are updated accordingly and shared to all entities performing a route search.
+\textbf{Forecast buffer tables.} We introduce forecast buffer tables as a key component of our solution.
+Once a route is selected, the buffer tables are updated accordingly and shared to all entities performing a route search.
+These tables record, for each node $n$ and time $t$, the residual buffer capacity $\bar B_n(t)$, or equivalently the booked load $Q_n(t)$.
+Similarly to the \gls{cp}, all route-computing entities share these tables.
+They guide temporary modifications to both the \gls{cp} and allowed feasible edges.
 In other words, once a route is validated, one checks when the bundle will reach a certain node and how long will it stay in its buffer according to the validated route.

 Since the buffer tables are updated as soon as a route is validated, all routing nodes know in advance the status of the buffers as function of time, even before the bundles travel through the network.